 Stealing Services

 This law also protects telecommunication services, so crimes such as leaching cable or tapping someone else’s wireless internet access can fall under this category as well.
-The same as burglary of a vehicle, you may face up to one year in jail and a $4,000 maximum fine for this charge.
+Similar to burglary of a motor vehicle, you may face up to one year in county jail and a $4,000 maximum fine for this charge.

 On a final note, besides these crimes, be aware that in Texas, you may also be charged with burglary even when you are merely the mastermind who came up with the plan.
 This and all the charges outlined are reasons why it is so important to seek professional advice when facing charges of this kind.